tldr-pages/tldr/pages/common/unzip.md

 `unzip -l {{file.zip}}`

-- Extract the contents of the file(s) to stdout alongside the extracted file names
+- Extract the contents of the file(s) to stdout alongside the extracted file names:

 `unzip -c {{file.zip}}`